alenaks/SigmaPie/README.md

 **Cleaning grammar**

-Potentially, a grammar that user provides can contain "useless" $k$-grams.
+Potentially, a grammar that user provides can contain "useless" k-grams.
 For example, consider the following grammar:

 ```python